cosinekitty/astronomy/source/kotlin/doc/-spherical/to-vector-from-horizon.md

 Given apparent angular horizontal coordinates, calculate the unrefracted horizontal vector.

-Assumes this contains apparent horizontal coordinates: lat holds the refracted azimuth angle, lon holds the azimuth in degrees clockwise from north, and dist holds the distance from the observer to the object in AU.
+Assumes this contains apparent horizontal coordinates: lat holds the refracted altitude angle, lon holds the azimuth in degrees clockwise from north, and dist holds the distance from the observer to the object in AU.

 #### Return